netconstructor/geocat-1/docs/eng/users/source/admin/user-self-registration/index.rst

 ----------------------------------------

-When a user self-registration occurs, the user receives an email with the details they have provided in it that looks something like the following:
+When a user self-registration occurs, the user receives an email with the new account details that looks something like the following:

 ::